peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObjectAndTag
-    public static CBORObject FromObjectAndTag(Object valueOb, com.upokecenter.numbers.EInteger bigintTag)
+    public static CBORObject FromObjectAndTag(Object valueOb, com.upokecenter.numbers.EInteger bigintTag) Generates a CBOR object from an arbitrary object and gives the resulting object a tag.

+**Parameters:**

+* <code>valueOb</code> - An arbitrary object.
+If the tag number is 2 or 3, this must
+ be a byte string whose bytes represent an integer in little-endian byte order, and the value of the number is 1 minus the integer's value for tag 3.
+If the tag number is 4 or 5, this must be an array with two elements: the first must be an integer representing the exponent, and the second must be an integer representing a mantissa.

+* <code>bigintTag</code> - Tag number.
+The tag number 55799 can be used to mark a "self-described CBOR" object.

+**Returns:**

+* A CBOR object where the object <code>valueOb</code> is converted to a CBOR object and given the tag <code>bigintTag</code>.

+**Throws:**

+* <code>IllegalArgumentException</code> - The parameter <code>bigintTag</code> is less
+ than 0 or greater than 2^64-1, or <code>valueOb</code> 's type is unsupported.

+* <code>NullPointerException</code> - The parameter <code>bigintTag</code> is
+ null.

 ### FromObjectAndTag
     public static CBORObject FromObjectAndTag(Object valueObValue, int smallTag) Generates a CBOR object from an arbitrary object and gives the resulting